 Apart from basic shape or louvers vs. glass, another feature to consider is the cupola’s roof design.
 Most are pyramidal or bell-shaped (aka belltops) and constructed from metal, even if the base and mid-section are vinyl.
 Some pyramid roofs have a straight 45-degree angle, but many have more concave lines or even a swooping, almost pagoda-like slope.

 A peak rooftop position makes cupolas highly visible, but it also provides constant exposure to the sun, wind, and elements.
 Fortunately, the materials used to make them are as hardy and durable as they come.
-They include:

 Unfinished cedar, cypress, and other woods provide a crafted look, and give you more options if you want a particular color or finish.
 These materials come unprimed or primed and ready for painting or staining.